 As humans, we always seek a connection with nature and other life forms.
 The field that looks into this phenomenon is biophilia.
 It emerged in 1984 and was pioneered by Edward O. Wilson, an American biologist, naturalist and writer.

-Most of our instincts stem from our ancestors, who lived a hunter-gatherer lifestyle, before the domestication of animals and agriculture.
-We love the sound of a stream, because it tells us that we have access to fresh water and therefor have a good survival chance.
-No amount of bottled water erases this fundamental programming.
+The majority of our instincts are handed down from our ancestors, who lived a hunter-gatherer lifestyle before the domestication of animals and agriculture.
+We love the sound of a stream because it tells us that we have access to fresh water and therefore that our chances of survival are good.
+No amount of bottled water will erase this fundamental programming.

 Our connection to nature is why we, as mammals, are attracted to other young mammals and want to care for them.
-A small face with big eyes, is something that triggers a nurturing response in us.
-It’s why we think puppies and kittens are so darn cute, and will sometimes even risk our lives to save them from harm.
-It’s about life making other life thrive.
+A little face with large eyes is something that triggers a nurturing response in us.
+It’s why we think puppies and kittens are so cute, and why we will sometimes risk our own lives to save them from harm.
+It’s about life making other lives thrive.

-Agriculture set us on the path that we are on today, no longer part of a system, but creators of our own.
-Now, we have industrial farms, our huts are made of concrete, and our inventions are produced on a global scale.
-Inside each of us however, is the basic need for nature.
+It was agriculture that set us on the path we are on today, no longer a part of the natural system, but creators ourselves.
+Now we have industrial-scale farms, our huts are made of concrete and our inventions are produced on a global scale.
+Inside each of us, however, the basic need for nature lives on.

 Biophilic design reintroduces nature to the built environment.
 A space can feel more natural thanks to its architecture or because of the way it is decorated.
 Adding live plants or a water feature is an easy example of adding a biophilic touch to a space.
 But the deeper we go into this field, the cleverer the interventions become.

 In the end, we enable everyone to create beautiful spaces that involve nature, using our tools for togetherness.